haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Assistant Professor of Bioengineering <br>
 Office: Forbes Tower 5063<br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
-Office Hours: By appointment.
+Office Hours: 1 hour for drop in, time TBA.
+By appointment.
 Also see the "Discussion Forum" section below.<br>